-This February will mark the 54th year of “American Heart Month”, which began as a joint resolution of Congress in 1963 It was accompanied by a declaration from Pres.
-Lyndon Johnson.
-The goal of American Heart Month is to take time to look at heart health, and heart disease risk factors, and focus on the #1 killer of men and women in our country.
+Again we are doing Free CPR training during American Heart Month (February).
+2018 marks year 55 of “American Heart Month”, which began as a joint resolution of Congress in 1963.
+It was accompanied by a declaration from Pres.
+Lyndon Johnson, stating the goal of American Heart Month is to take time to look at heart health, and heart disease risk factors, and focus on the #1 killer of men and women in our country.

-One in three deaths?
-Is the President mistaken?
-It seems like most people think traffic accidents, cancer, and gun deaths cause the most deaths in our country.
+One in three deaths are due to cardiovascular disease?
+Really?
+Many people think car accidents, cancer, and shooting deaths kill more people in our country.
 However, cardiovascular disease has been the #1 killer of Americans for over 100 years.
 With that information we can conclude it’s a real problem, but what can we do about it?

 Avoiding heart disease and avoiding cardiac arrest is clearly a better plan than treatment.
 There are 7 things everyone can do to lessen your chance of cardiovascular disease.
 1) Eat heart-healthy – which means eat more fish, and more fruits & vegetables, and more whole grains.
 Eat less sugar sodium, and less saturated fat.
 2) Get more exercise – meaning 2-3 hours per week of brisk walking per week.
 3) Quit Smoking.
 4) Maintain healthy weight (suggest a BMI of less than 25).
 5) Lower your cholesterol to less than 200 mg/dl.
 6) Regularly monitor your blood pressure, and 7) Control your blood sugar levels.
 It seems like all of those are difficult to focus on.
 However, almost all of us can improve on at least one or two of them.